SaumonNet/proxmox-nixos/README.md

 _This solution is only available for the admin of a Proxmox Hypervisor on NixOS_.

 This configuration will create two VMs on a Proxmox-NixOS Hypervisor.
-Then you can attach an iso and configuration your VMs as usual.
+Then you can attach an iso and configure your VMs as usual.

 ```nix
 # configuration.nix